1. How do I apply for the Tourism Seminar?

 5. How much does the seminar cost?

-If participants prefer to return to Colorado by van at the end of the seminar, CSU will provide van transportation back to Fort Collins on the 23rd of September, 2018.
+If participants prefer to return to Colorado by van at the end of the seminar, CSU will provide van transportation back to Fort Collins on the 20th of September, 2019.
 Participants can thus fly round-trip to and from Denver instead of returning to their countries from Jackson, Wyoming, which might be more costly.
-However, in this case participants are responsible for paying the cost of their hotel room on the night of the 23rd in Fort Collins, since we will not return in time to make it to the Denver airport that night.
-Participants should book return flights from Denver on the 24th in this case keeping in mind that we recommend against very early departures on the 24th.
-Fort Collins is over an hour from the airport and with the required 2-hour advance check-in, participants would have to get up very early to take a shuttle to the Denver airport on the 28th to catch an early morning flight.
+However, in this case participants are responsible for paying the cost of their hotel room on the night of the 20th in Fort Collins, since we will not return in time to make it to the Denver airport that night.
+Participants should book return flights from Denver on the 21st, keeping in mind that we recommend against very early departures on the 21st.
+Fort Collins is over an hour from the airport and with the required 2-hour advance check-in, participants would have to get up very early to take a shuttle to the Denver airport on the 21st to catch an early morning flight.
 Participants flying out of Denver instead of Jackson Hole may be responsible for their own transportation costs back to the airport.

 It is the responsibility of applicants and/or their agencies or sponsors to cover the costs of passports and US visas where needed, as well as the costs of ground transportation within their countries to their departure airport for the US and again between that airport and their home cities on their return to their countries.